SAP/luigi/docs/luigi-client-api.md

 *   [uxManager](#uxmanager) - functions related to user interface
 *   [storageManager](#storagemanager) - Storage Manager API to store/retrieve objects from Luigi Core local storage
 *   [lifecycleManager](#lifecyclemanager) - functions that define the lifecycle of different Luigi elements
-*   [Callbacks](#lifecycleinitlistenercallback) - callback functions for initListener and customMessageListener
+*   [lifecycleCallbacks](#lifecycleinitlistenercallback) - callback functions for initListener and customMessageListener
 *   [linkManager](#linkmanager) - you can use the linkManager instead of an internal router
-*   [Split view](#splitview) - allows you to open a micro frontend in the lower part of the content area in a "split screen" viewage
+*   [splitViewHandle](#splitviewhandle) - allows you to open a micro frontend in the lower part of the content area in a "split screen" viewage

 ## API Reference